GayathriCodes2/GUEST-ROOM-APPLICATION/README.md

 npm run deploy
 ```

-The app will be deployed to the GitHub Pages URL specified in the `homepage` field.
+The app will be deployed to the GitHub Pages URL specified in the `(https://GayathriCodes2.github.io/GUEST-ROOM-APPLICATION)`.

 ### Accessing the Admin Page